jeff-adkisson/swe-3313-fall-2025/project/README.md

 Hopefully you have an outstanding team experience during this project.
 If not, hopefully you learned something about how challenging working in a team can be and how important it is to have the right people on the team with you.

-In this component, you will rate each of your teammates *and yourself* between 0 and 30 points.
-You are welcome to give everyone a top score including yourself.
-Or you can award less.

-Each student will receive the average of what was awarded by their teammates and themselves.
-For example, if you get a 30, 30, 10, 30 from yourself and your 3 teammates, your Peer Evaluation score will be (100 / 120) * 30 = 25 points`, or 83.3%.
+You will grade yourself and your project teammates.
+I will not share the individual scores with your peers.
+Each of you will receive the average of your peer reviews for this part of the project.

+The detailed instructions for this component are in the D2L Asssignment folder.
+In summary:

+- Rate yourself between 50 and 100.
+- Rate each of your teammates between 50 and 100.
-You do not have to provide a reason for your scores and I certainly will not pass a reason along if you do give me one.
-Scores are therefore anonymous in that regard.
+- You do not have to provide a reason/explanation for your scores.

-If you get less than top scores from your teammates, please ask yourself what you could have done to contribute more, to better support the project and your teammates.

 Here is some guidance you might consider: